sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 ## Why

-I could not find a plugin that sorts imports according to the "sort-imports" rule (sorting by imported name) that also works for 'type' imports and svelte files.
+I could not find a plugin that sorts imports according to eslint's [sort-imports](https://eslint.org/docs/latest/rules/sort-imports) rule (sorting by imported name) that also works for 'type' imports and svelte files.
 This plugin should do all that.

 ## How

-When splitting is enabled, lines like this
+When **split-imports** rule is enabled, lines like this

 ```ts
 import type { F, G as Ga } from "a";